 i1 6.000 4.000 8.02 90.000 90.000 0.000 160.000 150.000 0.000 ; D4

-Here the initial portamento on a silence ‘-’ will only be take care of by the
+Here, the initial portamento on a silence '-' is only provided by the

 ins(1) _pitchrange(200) _pitchbend(0) _pitchcont - ___ C4 ___ _pitchbend(200) __ D4 ___ _pitchbend(150)